Exopy/i3py/docs/source/dev_guide/drivers/index.rst

-.. _dev_drivers
+.. _dev-drivers:

 Driver machinery
 ================

-I3py strives to provide a conveninent but flexible interface to write drivers that can handle the full complexity of the instrument you need to interface.
+I3py strives to provide a convenient but flexible interface to write drivers that can handle the full complexity of the instrument you need to interface.
 Of course this has some cost in term of internal complexity, but those are believed to be worth it.